andreyk0/kms-s3/README.md

 # Development

-To build it from source you need [haskell stack](https://docs.haskellstack.org/en/stable/README/) At the moment it requres a local git clone of [amazonka](https://github.com/brendanhay/amazonka) library on the same level as this project, should be able to remove that when newer APIs are officially published.
+To build it from source you need [haskell stack](https://docs.haskellstack.org/en/stable/README/) At the moment it requres a local git clone of [amazonka](https://github.com/brendanhay/amazonka/tree/develop) library on the same level as this project, should be able to remove that when newer APIs are officially published.
+Make sure you checkout the *develop* branch, at the moment it matters because it has a few important bug fixes.
+For reference, everything compiles fine against amazonka dfe1ce5db10bba7d3fa7420d3da629731976047a.

 To build static linux binaries: [dockerized stack toolchain](https://github.com/andreyk0/docker-haskell-platform-alpine).
+Makefile assumes it's in your PATH.